AlexanderJLiu/tensorflow-serving-api/golang/README.md

 protoc -I=serving -I=tensorflow --go_out=plugins=grpc:golang tensorflow/tensorflow/stream_executor/*.proto
 ```

-In above commands, `-I` specify the directory in which to search for imports.
+In above commands, `-I` specify the directory in which to search for `proto imports`.
 And it can be specified multiple times. `--go_out` specify the directory in which to save go files and also specify the plugins used for generation.

 After executing the above commands, there will be two directory created in `golang` dir, one is `github.com` and another is `tensorflow_serving`.
 That's because all proto files of tensorflow have the `option go_package` in them, which specify the output dir of go files.
 However proto files of serving don't have the `go_package` option, it just create same output dir as the source code.